Duckie (group): Performance events

 In December 2002, Duckie's C'est Vauxhall Christmas show at the Royal Vauxhall Tavern created the format of sitting guests at tables and offering them the chance to order short acts, using "Duckie dollars", from a menu.
 In December 2003, this was recreated as C'est Barbican at The Pit theatre venue at the Barbican Centre.
 It won four awards including an Olivier Award for best entertainment show and returned to the Barbican in 2004.
 The show toured to the Sydney Opera House as well as Berlin, Thessaloniki, Birmingham and Manchester.
 In December 2007, this show was recreated as C'est Duckie! at the Clemente Soto Velez Cultural and Educational Center, on New York City's Lower East Side.

 In 2006, Duckie created The Class Club at The Pit, a piece of event theatre that asked the audience to pre-select a social class for themselves, dress appropriately for the evening and then enjoy a meal and entertainment for their chosen grouping.

+In 2011, Duckie became an Arts Council England National Portfolio Organisation.
+While continuing to produce the club nights it also began multiple projects engaging specific groups and communities such as The Slaughterhouse Club, a drop-in arts project for people living with homelessness and addiction.
+In 2012, Duckie launched an afternoon tea-dance for older people named The Posh Club, which runs regularly across the UK.

 Cabaret performer Ursula Martinez has worked as part of Duckie, and it has also attracted performers such as Dusty Limits, Janice Connolly, Scott Capurro, Kiki and Herb and George Chakravarthi.

+In 2025, Duckie ran 'Rat Park' as part of LGBTQ+ History Month, an event focused on discussing taboo issues around queer sex in Kennington.

+'Gay Shame'

+Duckie ran a night called 'Gay Shame and Lesbian Weakness' on the same night as Gay Pride, from 1996-2019, and then again in 2022.
+Billed as an 'annual festival of homosexual misery', it was the counter-staging to Gay Pride.
+Gay Shame was born out of frustration and dissatisfaction with mainstream Gay Pride events.
+The apex of Duckie's assessment of the commercialisation of mainstream gay culture and gay pride was most clearly evidenced in the years between 2005-2012, when Gay Shame shifted from the Royal Vauxhall Tavern to the Coronet Theatre and Islington Town Hall.
+This period saw large staging of Gay Shame events, with themes such as Homosexual Misery (2005), Gay Shame Goes Macho (2008), and Gross Indecency (2012).